-This summer, I taught graduate screenwriting and high school playwriting.
-This fall, I’m teaching grant-funded, bridge program composition courses at MERVO Technical School and Baltimore Design School.
+This spring and fall, I’m teaching grant-funded, bridge program composition courses at MERVO Technical School and Baltimore Design School.
 I’m also teaching undergraduate arts management at the University of Baltimore.

-I’ve re-keyed my old screenplay, Next Door, about the mud monster drowning people in their basements across Baltimore.
-I intend to re-key The Return of the 5th Sister, as a screenplay.
+I’ve re-keyed my old screenplay, Next Door, about the mud monster drowning people in their basements across Baltimore and my theatrical play, The Return of the 5th Sister, as a screenplay.
 I’m writing some Baltimore memoir and intend to revise my romance novel, Night Narrative.

 Parlor Thespians hosted a reading of The Docents.
 It was good to revisit that old friend.
 The story of the protection of art during war might be make a good screenplay.